The first rule of business is to always stay in business.

 A potential customer can be skeptical about permitting an unknown product to process their data on external servers.

 The recent introduction of GDPR makes this a significant concern for businesses processing data in the European Union.

 Such businesses must make sure that their third-party providers comply with the GDPR rules and regulations.

 Some potential customers might find your SaaS product too complex to understand or operate.

 Others may not know to what extent your solution can solve their problems.
 These prospects can be reluctant about spending their money.

 A Variety Of Options

 You design an innovative SaaS tool.
 Your target customers love it.
-A couple of months later, there's another similar product on the market.
+In a period of time, there's another similar product on the market.